 According to Fox21 TV, deputies at the Pueblo County Detention Center learned that a woman -- Wolfe -- was involved in a conspiracy.

-Wolfe was allegedly acting at the request of Acosta.
+The goal of that nefarious plot?
+To hide narcotics (the Pueblo Chieftain identifies the substance as heroin) in the detention lobby bathroom.Wolfe was allegedly acting at the request of Acosta.
 And her accused co-conspirator?
 Ronald Boyken, 47, who was charged with the actual drug transfer.